-How do I make sure my policy doesn’t get tied up in probate?
+How do I make sure my funeral insurance policy doesn’t get tied up in probate?

-As this policy is specifically for the purposes of paying for funeral costs, make sure that the beneficiary is aware!
-Depending on their relationship to you, there may also be an inheritance tax liability.
+As this policy is specifically for the purposes of over 50 funeral insurance, make sure that the beneficiary is aware!
+Depending on their relationship with you, there may also be an inheritance tax liability.